What is in Knowledge Graph Results

 Some Possible Implementations of Knowledge Panels

-Knowledge Panels may contain information from multiple web pages, such as an image from one page, and a set of facts from a second page and a different publisher.
+Knowledge Graph Results may contain information from multiple web pages, such as an image from one page, and a set of facts from a second page and a different publisher.

-The patent describes the possibility of knowledge panels being presented either adjacent to search results, or in line with them.
+The Knowledge Graph Results patent describes the possibility of knowledge panels being presented either adjacent to search results, or in line with them.

 A wide range of different types of entities within queries can have knowledge panel results, and the patent provides a list of examples: “a person, place, country, landmark, animal, historical event, organization, business, sports team, sporting event, movie, song, album, game, work of art, or any other entity.”